wmo-im/wis2box-training/documentation/docs/en/practical-sessions/downloading-data-from-wis2.md

 ## wis2downloader basics

-The wis2downloader is included as a separate container in the wis2box-stack as defined in the docker compose files.
-The prometheus container in the wis2box-stack is configured to scrape metrics from the wis2downloader container and these metrics can be visualized by a dashboard in Grafana.
+The wis2downloader is included as a separate container in wis2box as defined in the Docker Compose files.
+The Prometheus container in wis2box is configured to scrape metrics from the wis2downloader container and these metrics can be visualized by a dashboard in Grafana.

 ### Viewing the wis2downloader dashboard in Grafana